Nikkyolamy/LITA-CAPSTONE-CUSTOMER-DATA/README.md

 ## Project Title: Customer Data Analysis
 ---

-### Project Overview.
+### Project Overview

-This data analysis project aims to analyze and generate insight into the customer data for a subscription service to identify key trends in cancellations and renewals.
-By analyzing the various parameters in the data received, i gathered enough insight into the problems and proferred the best possible solutions through compelling stories.
+This data analysis project explored customer data to uncover trends in cancellations and renewals for a subscription service.
+The analysis revealed key insights into the underlying issues, informing data-driven recommendations for improvement.

 ---

 ### Data Sources
 The Primary source of data here is Customer Data.csv

 ---

 ### Data Collected